 Internship with Senator Harkin's Office

 The intern program is specifically designed for college undergraduates.
 Scholastic credit is often possible but those arrangements must be made with the head of the program for which credit is being earned.
-Our office accepts applications on a rolling basis.
-We accept applications on a rolling basis. http://www.harkin.senate.gov/students/intern/
+The office accepts applications on a rolling basis. http://www.harkin.senate.gov/students/intern/

 Internship with Senator Grassley's Office